waymondo/turboboost/README.md

 <form data-turboform> ...
 ```

-In your controller, the simplest example of handling a server response would look something like:
+In its simplest server-side implementation, a controller action would look like this:

 ``` ruby
 def create